The Chemical Materials Design Research Area aims to:

 methods to chemical, catalytic and biological

-Coming soon: watch Professor Andrew Cooper introduce the Chemical Materials Discovery Research Area.
+Watch Professor Andrew Cooper introduce the Chemical Materials Design Research Area.

 The 11,600m2 Materials Innovation Factory is a unique and flexible space.